Office of the Vice President for Student Affairs

 Students who have trouble obtaining access to a residence hall should contact the hall director.

-Students can report a lost BobcatCard immediately by using their NetID and password to log in at get.cbord.com/txstate or using the link on the ID Services website.
+Students can report a lost BobcatCard immediately by using their NetID and password to log in at get.cbord.com/txstate.
 This will deactivate the card, preventing any further use, and if the card is found it CANNOT be reactivated.
 For lost BobcatCards linked to a Wells Fargo checking account, students should call 800.869.3557 or visit a Wells Fargo branch immediately.

-A lost card must be replaced immediately at ID Services.
+A lost card needs to be replaced by visiting ID Services to purchase a replacement ID.
 There is a replacement card fee, which must be paid at the time of replacement.

 Office hours are 8 a.m. – 5 p.m.
 Monday – Friday.

-After business hours, weekends or holidays: for meal access, see the food service manager; for residence hall access, call 512.245.7656 to reach Access Services; for other reader-controlled doors, contact the department; and for eligibility access in other areas, contact the area manager.
+For other reader-controlled doors, contact the department; and for eligibility in other areas, contact the area manager.

 There is a replacement charge for each card replaced, regardless of reason.